eformat/prometheus-grafana/README.md

           - -skip-auth-regex=/
           - -ssl-insecure-skip-verify=true
 ```
-Use these mods only in a lab type environment if you cannot login using the OpenShift OAUTH provider as setup in the template (there seemed to be issues with OAUTH and self signed certificates when i tried this)
+Use this only in a lab type environment (oc cluster up) if you cannot login using the OpenShift OAUTH provider as setup in the template.
+In a normal OpenShift cluster this works without modification for OAUTH.

 Create a new project for prometheus (the default is kube-system)